 So, make sure you monitor your KrisFlyer miles validity using the SingaporeAir mobile app or SIA website, and redeem them before their expiration.

 Benefit #2: Complimentary one night stay at Hilton properties each year

 I’ll admit it, I’m a sucker for free hotel stay!
 Give me any credit card with free hotel stay and I’ll hand you over the annual fee (as long as the fee is less than the cost of the hotel stay, of course!).

 As a cardholder who pays annual fee, you’ll be entitled to a complimentary one night stay at participating Hilton properties each year.
 Here’s the list of hotels that you can choose from.
 It has not only Hilton, but also Conrad, DoubleTree and Curio properties.

 You will be sent a physical Hilton voucher after paying annual fee.
 Using the voucher code, you book the hotel via http://apac.hilton.com/amexkrisflyer.
 The expiry date is stated on the voucher itself.
-I’m quite disappointed that they gave only about 7 months of validity.

 For me, I used my first year voucher at Conrad Singapore.
 For the subsequent years (Year 2 & 3), due to pandemic, I requested for annual waiver, and hence, I didn’t get any free hotel stay.

 Now that travel is back, I’m paying the annual fee again to get the free hotel stay.
 For my Year 4, I used my Hilton voucher at Conrad Bangkok and I had a blast staying there.